BitcoinDesign/Guide/guide/transactions/introduction.md

 #### [Filetype](#)

 A transaction can be collaboratively built (for example joint accounts / multisig).
-In a scenario where the user may want to share a transaction with another party or another device for signing — the transaction can be exported as a `.psbt` file.
+In a scenario where the user may want to share a transaction with another party or another device for signing — the transaction can be exported as a `.psbt` file and shared just as you would with a document.

 ---